poseisharp/prosperosusNote/sessionNotes/12Mar.md

 - Game template [X]

 # Enemies
-- Set up a better Ai set-up
+- Set up a better Ai set-up [X]
 - Rethink the base enemy class <- Currently Doing
+	- Steerings []
+		- Seek [X]
+		- Avoid
-	- Patrol Behavior
+		- Patrol
-	- Movement Steerings
+		- Arrival
 	- Incorporate State Machine with AI [X]
 	- Target and target priority [X]
 	- Agro range [X]
-	- Spawner
-	- Standarized Projectile
+	- Standarized Projectile [X]
-	- Rework movement
-	- Add buff / modifier system to the enemy too <- []
+	- Add buff / modifier system to the enemy too [X]
-	- Add extra attributes
+	- Add extra attributes [X]
-	- Ai will no longer be an inherited scene but will be a unique scene to for each enemy
+	- Ai will no longer be an inherited scene but will be a unique scene to for each enemy [X]
 - Polish Fromb
 - Skacid
 - Slime